ja-guzzle/docs/docs/how_to_guides/monitor/Monitor.md

 title: Monitor
 ---

-This Article provides information about Guzzle monitor tab and give information about how to filter job, view job logs, graphs and monitor status of job.
+This Article provides information about Guzzle monitor tab and gives information about how to filter job, view job logs, graphs and monitor status of job.

-In monitor Guzzle list all your job which you have run before or currently running, and you can filter jobs to search specific jobs through different cases.
+In monitor Guzzle lists all your job which you have run before or currently running.
+You can filter jobs to search specific jobs through different.
+Broadly Guzzle provides viewing the jobs by four different views.
+You can see the batches, pipeline, activties and scehdules and drill-down the subsequent jobs within each of them:
+1. Batches
+2. Pipeline
+3. Activties

-Guzzle monitor have many filter options which you can use it to filter jobs by below filters :-
+Guzzle monitor hsa following filter options which you can use  to filter jobs by below filters :-

-1. Business Date
-2. Batch
-3. Pipeline
-4. Activity
+1. **Business Date** : This is to filter the jobs for particular business date
+2. **Batch**: This lets you specify the batch name under which te job were run.
+In **Pipeline** and **Activties** view, it will show only those jobs which ran under the  filterd batch
+3. **Pipeline**: This lets you specify the pipeline under which a given job were run.
+In **Activties** view, it will show only those jobs which ran under the  filterd batch.
+In **Batch** view it will only show batches which included the filtered pipeline as one of the job
+4. Activity: This lets you specify the activties In **Activties** view, it will show only those jobs which ran under the  filterd batch.
+In **Batch** view it will only show batches which included the filtered pipeline as one of the job
 5. Schedule
 6. Start Date
 7. End Date